 The community is just as important as the available drivers.
 With thousands of enthusiastic members, forums are a rich source of information.
 Why reinvent the wheel?
 There is always someone out there who has had the same problems as you and has found the solution.
 It saves you so much time.
 If you have made a choice for a board, first check all related forums.
 See what kind of problems they are dealing with.
 And whether there are good solutions.
 You will probably have to deal with the same problems.
 We cannot emphasize enough the importance of an internet community.

 The CPU on every board must be cooled when running at high clock rates.
 Some boards like the Odroid UX4 comes with a fan.
 Other like NanoPi or the Raspberry has no cooling at all.
-Without cooling the CPU will definitely get too hot and automatically lowers the clock for a while, it so-called throttling.
-Running at 1.2 GHz this will happen very fast, within a few minutes.
+Without cooling, the CPU certainly gets too hot and the clock automatically lowers for a while, the so-called throttle.
+Even worse, every 10 °C (18 °F) increase in heat halves the life of a CPU, as explained here.
 Tiny heatsinks as shown below will absolutely not do, their capacity is too low.
 Use large ones or fans.

 Every board has its usual periphery.
 The Raspberry Pi 3 B+ comes with 4x USB 2.0, GPIO, Ethernet, WiFi, Bluetooth.
 The Odroid UX4 has 1x USB 2.0, 3x USB 3.0, GPIO and Gigabit Ethernet.
 The NanoPi M4 has 2x USB 2.0, 2x USB 3.0, GPIO, Giga Ethernet, WiFi, and Bluetooth.
 As can see, there are just minor differences between the boards.